EveryoneDestroysTheWorld/design/inventory/items/super-hammer.md

 <table>

 ## Effect
-Players can use their phones to select damaged structures and rewind them to their former glory...so they can destroy it again.
-If you want something done right, you gotta do it yourself!

-This item is not selectable.
-It will always be active as long as it is in the player's inventory.

-Can revive downed players in Turf War.

 ## Usage
-Press the primary action button to lift it and bring it down.
-Press and hold the primary action button for 2 seconds to charge it.
-Press the secondary action button to throw it in the direction of the mouse.
-Press and hold the secondary action button to charge it before throwing.
+Press the primary action button to swing the hammer.
+Press and hold to charge.
+For every successful hit, it slightly damages the hammer.
+Before the hammer breaks, the player can throw it in any direction.

 ## Attachments
 * [Explosive Gel](../attachments/explosive-gel.md#super-hammer)